OuyangWenyu/HydroSPDB/README.md

 ## Usage

 - Please make sure that you have all input data.
-If you don't have, please connect with me: hust2014owen@gmail.com
+The data list is shown below.
+If you miss any one, please connect with me: hust2014owen@gmail.com
+    - basin_mean_forcing.zip
+    - basinchar_and_report_sept_2011.zip
+    - boundaries_shapefiles_by_aggeco.zip
+    - camels531.zip
+    - camels_attributes_v2.0.zip
+    - gages_streamflow.zip
+    - gagesII_9322_point_shapefile.zip
+    - mainstem_line_covers.zip
+    - nid.zip
+    - wbdhu4-a-us-september2019-shpfile.zip
 - You should download the data manually if you don't have an access to my google drive or you don't know how to use PyDrive.
 Then you have to make a directory:
 ```Shell